shieldworks/aegis-web/docs/index.md

 [![Watch the video](/doks-theme/assets/images/capture-dynamic.png)](https://vimeo.com/v0lkan/aegis-secrets)

+## Terminology: A Tale of Two Secrets

+There are two kinds of secrets mentioned through out this documentation:

+* Secrets that are stored in **Aegis Safe**: When discussing these they will be used like a regular word “secret” or, emphasized “**secret**”; however, you will never see them in `monotype text`.
+* The other kind of secret is Kubernetes `Secret` objects.
+Those types will be explicitly mentioned as “Kubernetes `Secret`s” in the documentation, where `Secret` will be *PascalCase* and in `MonoTypeTextForm`.

+We hope this will clarify any confusion going forward.

 ## Wait, Why Not Use Kubernetes `Secret`s?

 In Kubernetes, secrets can be stored and managed as a resource type called